 The SDC would like to give you an opportunity to submit your résumé to the sponsoring companies.
 The SDC will create a résumé book to distribute to any company that sponsors the event.
-If you would like, you can submit your résumé to Andrew Storey, astorey@luckstone.com, by Wednesday, November 25, 2021, so your résumé can be added to the book.
+If you would like, you can submit your résumé to Tyler Faulkner (tfaulkner@carlsonsw.com) by Wednesday, November 23, 2024, so your résumé can be added to the book.